midilab/uClock/README.md

 If you dont want to build a MIDI interface and you are going to use your arduino only with your PC, you can use a Serial-to-Midi bridge and connects your arduino via USB cable to your conputer to use it as a MIDI tool [like this one](http://projectgus.github.io/hairless-midiserial/).

 ### A Simple MIDI Sync Box sketch example
-Here is a example on how to create a simple MIDI Sync Box
+Here is a example on how to create a simple MIDI Sync Box on Arduino boards

 ```c++
 #include <uClock.h>